- Brand name

 Immunosuppressive drugs such as Rapamune may increase the risk of developing cancer of the lymph glands and skin.

-If you develop lumps anywhere in your body, or develop any new moles, or you notice changes in existing moles, tell your doctor.
+If you develop new lumps, spots or moles anywhere on your body, or you notice changes in existing lumps, spots or moles, tell your doctor.

 This may be a sign of cancer.
 Immunosuppressant medicines, including Rapamune, may increase the risk of developing certain cancers, including skin cancer and lymphoma (cancer of the lymphatic system).